 The Stink books are funny and contain illustrations throughout.
 A fun addition is that Stink creates the odd comic strips drawn by Stink himself.
 At least some of the comics are created in a way that will help encourage your child to make predictions while reading.
 For example, Stink finds that he has shrunk early on in the first book.
 He draws a comic that ends with the caption, “Will Stink have enough time to invent an un-shrinker?
 Or will Stink be attending Molecule Elementary School?”
 It is worth noting here that the audio version does not appear to read the comics portions of the book.

 Invisible Emmie by Terri Libenson

 Although Invisible Emmie is geared more toward tween/teen girls, it is a humorous and fun read.
 The plot has a much more serious theme, however, in that it is a story about Emmie who is a young girl who feels invisible in school.
 Terri Libenson uses frequent illustrations and brilliant writing to capture her audience.
 This is one that will not only be enjoyable to read with your daughter but also one that may help spark some conversation around how a lot of individuals in school feel.
-There is a definite lesson in this book that will benefit both girls and boys.
+There is a definite lesson in this book.

 Ivy and Bean by Annie Barrows